rprogra/trans-Iapetus2020/README.md

 Three steps to show the early Paleozoic continental reconstructions:

-<li Run GPlates, load all the files;
+1. Run GPlates, load all the files;

-<li Select 'Reconstruction' > 'Specify Anchored Plate ID' > type '4' (paleomagnetic frame);
+2. Select 'Reconstruction' > 'Specify Anchored Plate ID' > type '4' (paleomagnetic frame);

-<li Select 'Reconstruction' > 'Reconstruction to Time' > type an age between 440 and 510 Ma.
+3. Select 'Reconstruction' > 'Reconstruction to Time' > type an age between 440 and 510 Ma.